 - The C-SPY I-jet/JTAGjet driver

 - The C-SPY J-Link/J-Trace driver

 - The C-SPY TI MSP-FET driver.

+- The C-SPY TI XDS driver.

 The time from the application reset until the event, based on the clock frequency specified in the SWO Configuration dialog box.